 Kilimanjaro Tipping Guidelines:

-Kilimanjaro is a mountain that needs to be climbed with the support of porters and guides.
-Hence, it becomes your responsibility to tip the crew.
+It becomes your responsibility to tip the crew.
 Before tipping you should always know; How much should you tip porters on Kilimanjaro.

-If you are going in a group, then each group will have one head guide and an assistant guide with porters as per the number of climbers.
+In the first place, if you are going in a group, then each group will have one head guide and an assistant guide with porters as per the number of climbers.
 A cook and waiters are also assigned for a group of climbers.

-If you are climbing on a route with fewer itineraries, then the porter will be limited to 2 and longer itinerary will have 3 porters per climber.
+If you are climbing on a route with fewer itineraries, then the porter will be limited to 2 and a longer itinerary will have 3 porters per climber.

 You can tip for a group, individual or simply drop it in the tipping box but be sure you are doing it as per Kilimanjaro Tipping Guide.